isovalent/ebpf-docs/docs/linux/map-type/BPF_MAP_TYPE_STRUCT_OPS.md

 [:octicons-tag-24: v6.4](https://github.com/torvalds/linux/commit/68b04864ca425d1894c96b8141d4fba1181f11cb)

-If this flag is specified, the defined struct ops isn't directly attached to the callsite of the struct ops.
-Instead, a BPF link must be used to attach the struct ops to the callsite.
+If this flag is specified, the defined struct ops isn't directly attached to the call site of the struct ops.
+Instead, a BPF link must be used to attach the struct ops to the call site.

 ### `BPF_F_VTYPE_BTF_OBJ_FD`